 2002 The Euro enters circulation.

-2002 Switzerland joins the United Nations as the 190th member.
+2002 Switzerland joined the United Nations as the 190th member.

 2002 The International Criminal Court is established.